ajayyy/SponsorBlock/README.md

     - You can also run `npm run build` (for Chrome) or `npm run build:firefox` (for Firefox) to generate a production build.

 4. The built extension is now in `dist/`.
-You can load this folder directly in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest), or for Firefox ZIP the contents of this folder then load it as a [temporary extension](https://developer.mozilla.org/en-US/docs/Tools/about:debugging#loading_a_temporary_extension).
+You can load this folder directly in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest), or convert it to a zip file to load it as a [temporary extension](https://developer.mozilla.org/en-US/docs/Tools/about:debugging#loading_a_temporary_extension) in Firefox.

 ### Developing with a clean profile and hot reloading